MRestuAliza/Lyrify-v1/README.md

 ## 🐛 Known Issues

 - Large image files (>5MB) may cause performance issues
-- Some URL images may not load due to CORS restrictions
+- Some URL images may not load
 - Export quality may vary depending on browser

 ## 📄 License